 BULPIP-AIPS Urdu Training Program

-Click HERE for more information on eligibility requirements and application procedures.
+Click HERE for more information on the program.

 The South and Southeast Asia Library (SSEAL) at UC Berkeley contains one of the largest collections of Urdu publications in the world, with over 33,000 titles.
 Under the able stewardship of the South Asia Curator and Cataloger of SSEAL, Adnan Malik, the library continues to build its already substantial collection, which is widely considered among the finest university collections in the world.